 If you live in the Washington, D.C., or South Florida areas and have a problem with wildlife, we can solve it—humanely and effectively.
 Contact us at 866-9HUMANE (866-948-6263) or request an appointment online.

-HWS offers wildlife conflict resolution training for animal care professionals and communities.
-For more information or to schedule a training, contact us at email@example.com.
+The HSUS offers wildlife conflict resolution training for animal care professionals in our Wild Neighbors communities.
+For more information about becoming a Wild Neighbors community, please contact firstname.lastname@example.org.

 Resolving the Public's Wildlife Problems in Minutes